longhotsummer/saflii-acts-download/README.md

-# openbylaws-saflii
+# acts-saflii

-This a script to archive the documents on [openbylaws.org.za](http://openbylaws.org.za) into a structure that can be ingested into [SAFLII](http://www.saflii.org/) by pulling them from the Open By-laws Indigo server at [indigo.openbylaws.org.za](https://indigo.openbylaws.org.za).
+This is a script to archive the documents on [indigo.africanlii.org] into a structure that can be ingested into [SAFLII](http://www.saflii.org/) by pulling them from the Indigo server at [indigo.africanlii.org](https://indigo.africanlii.org).

 ## Using this script